Andrea-Galindo/energy-calculator/README.md

 # Energy Calculator

-The Energy Calculator is a MVP that aims to provide users with an easy way to estimate their monthly energy consumption and carbon footprint.
+Web application that provides users with an easy way to estimate their monthly energy consumption and carbon footprint

 https://github.com/Andrea-Galindo/energy-calculator/assets/94991198/337bf918-eb64-4625-b524-4a60dd1a7ced